-- 1. Information owned by the companies of the Iberdrola Group and disclosed to the supplier shall, as a general rule, be deemed to be private/secret or confidential information. - 2.
-Suppliers and all of their respective professionals shall be responsible for adopting adequate security measures to protect such private/secret and confidential information. - 3.
+- 1. Suppliers and their respective professionals shall be responsible for adopting adequate security measures to protect the non-public information owned by the companies of the Group and have the means necessary to safeguard it. - 2.
+Information owned by the companies of the Iberdrola Group and disclosed to the supplier shall, as a general rule, be deemed to be confidential or secret information. - 3.
 The information provided by suppliers to their contacts within the Group's companies shall be true and shall not be given with the intent to induce any deception.